getify/You-Dont-Know-JS/types & grammar/ch5.md

 Let's consider `var b = a`.
 What's the completion value of that statement?

 It's `undefined`.
 Why?
 Because `var` statements are simply defined that way in the spec.
-Indeed, if you but `var a = 42;` into your console, it'll report back `undefined`.
+Indeed, if you put `var a = 42;` into your console, it'll report back `undefined`.

 **Note:** Technically, it's a little more complex than that.
 In the ES5 spec, section 12.2 "Variable Statement", the `VariableDeclaration` algorithm actually *does* return a value (a `string` containing the name of the variable declared -- weird, huh!?), but that value is basically swallowed up (except for use by the `for..in` loop) by the `VariableStatement` algorithm, which forces an empty (aka `undefined`) result value.